Whitefield Castle

 Whitefield Castle is a ruined L-plan tower-house on the hill above the village of Kirkmichael, in Strathardle, Perth and Kinross, Scotland.

 History

-Built in the 12th century by Malcolm Canmore as a hunting lodge, it was expanded in 1577 by the Spalding family.
+Built in the 12th century by King Malcolm III as a hunting lodge, it was expanded in 1577 by the Spalding family.
 It is now ruinous.

 The castle also has a ley tunnel legend, a tradition often found associated with ancient residences.
 This tunnel was said to link up with nearby Ashintully Castle.